 - align various reporting requirements with financial statements processes

-- manage versions and updates, and
+- manage versions and updates

 - reduce the number of reconciliations that are required.

-The integrity of mapping (general ledger accounts to financial statement line items) should be periodically confirmed through review and quality assurance processes, and strict controls need to be in place to manage any software upgrades or changes.
+The integrity of mapping general ledger accounts to financial statement line items should be periodically confirmed through review and quality assurance processes, and strict controls need to be in place to manage any software upgrades or changes.

 7.6.2 Managing the dependency on technology

-7.7 Preparing accounting papers
+7.7 Preparing accounting position papers

-Accounting papers may also address yearly assessments or plans for addressing complex items or accounting estimates, such as:
+Accounting position papers may also address yearly assessments or plans for addressing complex items or accounting estimates, such as: